ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### B. Fetch all the List of Devices based on Device Type and Language Code

-On receiving request to Fetch list of all Device with the requirement input parameter (Language Code and/or Device Type) the system Fetches all the Devices against the Language Code and/or Device Type as requested
+On receiving request to Fetch list of all Device with the requirement input parameter (Language Code and/or Device Type), the system Fetches all the Devices against the Language Code and/or Device Type as requested

 1. While fetching the device types the system Validates if the request contains the following input parameters